monirahmedtanveen/emerald/_posts/2019-09-18-sheduling-task-with-cron-job-in-laravel.md

 protected $description = 'Sending a notification email about task to all users';
 ```

-Now its time to register the 'send:email' command in app\Console\Kernel.php file.
+Now you have to register the command in app\Console\Kernel.php file.

 ```php
 /**